CICE-Consortium/CICE/.github/PULL_REQUEST_TEMPLATE.md

 - Does this PR create or have dependencies on Icepack or any other models?
     - [ ] Yes
     - [ ] No
 - Does this PR update the Icepack submodule?
+If so, the Icepack submodule should point to a hash on Icepack's main branch.
     - [ ] Yes
     - [ ] No
 - Does this PR add any new test cases?